VFS Global: Origins and revenue model

 By 2007, the company had obtained its first global account from UK Visas and Immigration for operations in 33 countries.
 Within one year of gaining its account, the company's image was tarnished by a data breach which exposed the sensitive information of UK visa applicants.
 Despite recurrent data breaches, the company later obtained a major contract with the United Kingdom to administer the majority of the UK's visa applications.
 The contract was a significant change in how visa applicants to the United Kingdom were charged to have their applications processed.

 The company's growth was primarily due to its revenues from service fees paid directly by visa applicants.
 In 2009, financial records indicated that VFS Global's parent company at the time, VF Worldwide Holdings, was an offshore corporation in Mauritius, an African tax haven.

-In 2016, CEO Zubin Karkaria was appointed Chevalier de l’Ordre National du Mérite for his role in developing the visa facilitation system and contributing to French tourism.
+In 2016, CEO Zubin Karkaria was appointed Chevalier de l'Ordre National du Mérite for his role in developing the visa facilitation system and contributing to French tourism.

 Expansion and growth

+In 2016, EQT AB, the Swedish private equity group and parent company of VFS Global, took Kuoni private, and the tourism businesses were separated from VFS Global in 2017.

 In August 2017, the VFS Global acquired the UK-based visa service provider TT Services (TTS) for an undisclosed amount.
 At the time of the acquisition, TTS operated 51 visa application centres in over 35 countries with 216 employees.
 Later that year, in November, VFS Global expanded its visa services in Cyprus with new centres launched in the additional cities of Thiruvananthapuram, Goa, Gurugram, and Jaipur.

 By 2019, VFS Global had partnerships with 60 client governments, including contracts lasting over 15 years with several of them.

 In January 2019, the parent company of VFS Global, EQT AB, declared their intention to sell the company.
 In August 2019, an in-depth financial investigation by the British newspaper The Independent revealed that VFS Global had experienced exponential growth in recent years and its shareholders extracted £567m through "distribution to owner" payments and inter-company loan write-offs.
 This growth has been attributed to the company's "exploitative" business practices.

 In October 2021, Blackstone acquired a majority stake in VFS Global.
 Kuoni and Hugentobler Foundation remains a minority stakeholder.
 Prior to October 2021, the company was owned by a private equity fund and, as VF Worldwide Holdings, is incorporated in the African tax haven of Mauritius.
 Investors in the company include the Chinese and Emiratis investment authorities, the Ohio Police & Fire Pension Fund, and Theo Müller.

 In October 2024, Singapore state-owned investment firm Temasek Holdings signed a purchase agreement to acquire 18 per cent stake for $950mn in VFS Global.
 The agreement valued the company at $5 billion in equity and $7 billion in enterprise.

-VFS Global launched the world’s largest visa centre at Dubai in May 2025.
+VFS Global launched the world's largest visa centre at Dubai in May 2025.

+As of 2026, VFS Global has 70 countries governments, operating over 4,000 application centres in 167 countries.